Who can enroll in Continuing Studies and Enhanced Learning courses?

-If you have financial need, be sure to ask about an Eastern Continuing Education Scholarship.
+If you have financial need, be sure to ask about an Eastern Continuing Studies Scholarship.

 Visit Money Matters for more details.
 Contact the Financial Aid office located in the Alvin B. Woods Support Center (Main Campus – Willimantic) at (860) 465-5205 or go to their website: http://www1.easternct.edu/finaid/.
 Here you will be able to obtain all information regarding the FAFSA as well as any other questions answered that you may have.

 Permanent residents of Connecticut who are age 62 or older with positive identification may be entitled to tuition waivers.
 See http://www1.easternct.edu/fiscalaffairs/bursar/ for more information.